Verbosi7y/ai-alzheimer-detection/README.md

-# Early, Accuracy, and Efficient Detection of Alzheimer's Disease through Artificial Intelligence Project
+# Early, Accuracy, and Efficient Detection of Alzheimer's Disease through Artificial Intelligence
 An AI Project for AI4ALL